thegenemyers/ONEcode/Format-description.md

 where each tool application is described by its name, version number, command line applied, and date & time performed.

-Syntactically, the goal is that an ASCII VGP file should be readable by a simple parser that can (a) read the next character, (b) read the next integer, (c) read the next real number, (d) read the next n symbols, and (e) skip to the next line, where tokens are separated by a single white space character.
+Syntactically, the goal is that an ASCII 1-code data file should be readable by a simple parser that can (a) read the next character, (b) read the next integer, (c) read the next real number, (d) read the next n symbols, and (e) skip to the next line, where tokens are separated by a single white space character.
-Moreover, any program reading in VGP data should never require dynamic memory allocation to store objects – the size of any object or object collection should be given before the first object of that type is described.
-We realized this by designing VGP formats so that every file begins with a header section that gives the number of objects, maximum size of an object, and total size of all objects, along with the provenance information of Principle 8.
+Moreover, any program reading in 1-code data should never require dynamic memory allocation to store objects – the size of any object or object collection should be given before the first object of that type is described.
+We realized this by designing the 1-code data files so that each begins with a header section that gives the number of objects, maximum size of an object, and total size of all objects, along with the provenance information of Principle 8.

 The "1-code" design supports Principle 5.
 The sequence of items on the remainder of the line is determined by the code.
 Tokens are separated by a single space character.
 Variable length lists,